2022 Philippine House of Representatives elections: Elections in congressional districts

 These are the marginal seats that had a winning margin of 5% or less in the 2019 elections, in ascending order via margin:

-Party-list elections
+Party-list election

 The following party-lists won less than 2% of the vote in 2019, and only won one seat each because all of party-list seats have not been filled up by the parties that did win at least 2% of the vote.
 These are sorted by number of votes in descending order.

 Less than 2% of the vote, but greater than or equal to 1%: